 DIY: How to Turn a Hardwired Light Fixture (i.e. a Chandelier) Into a Lamp with Plug

 How to use a Flea Market Booth to Make a Profit while Organizing your Home

 A fleamarket booth is an excellent way to reduce clutter in your home while making double or even triple the profit of a garage sale!
 Downsizing and getting rid of all the excess stuff that we accumulate has been shown to correlate to greater levels of happiness and satisfaction.
 But what if you could take all the stuff you don’t need, and instead of giving it away like many minimalist or tiny living gurus encourage, you could actually sell it to finance an extra car payment, better self-care, or even a vacation?

-When I downsized from a 3 bedroom, 3 bathroom farmhouse with three outbuildings all the way down to a 12′ x 17′ studio apartment in downtown Seattle, I had a LOT of stuff to get rid of.
+When I downsized from a 3 bedroom, 3 bathroom farmhouse with three outbuildings all the way down to a 12′ x 17′ studio apartment in downtown Seattle, I had a LOT of stuff to get rid of- I had no trouble finding inventory for my flea market booth.
 Instead of simply trucking things to goodwill (which I did, but always with a good inventory list of what was donated so I could acquire a receipt and itemize the donation on my taxes) I sold many items in a flea market booth.

 Throughout the Midwest, and even extending to both coasts (though less common in the Pacific Northwest) flea markets are an excellent way to get rid of your stuff while often recouping the return on your initial investment– or sometimes even a profit!

 You might think of flea markets as seedy weekend swap meets or as bourgeois shopping curated by pickers and antique dealers, but the reality is that many flea markets are open with regular business hours throughout the week and serve as a great location for anyone– folks like you and me– to get rid of their stuff without the hassle, time, and the privacy-invading issues of hosting a garage sale.